On Chow groups of toric schemes over a DVR: Chow groups of toric schemes

 \subsection{A formula for the rank}

-Let $\Pi$ be a complete regular SCR polyhedral complex in $N_{\R}$ and let $\X = \X_{\Pi}$ the corresponding complete, regular toric scheme of $S$-absolute dimension $n+1$.
+Let $\Pi$ be a complete smooth SCR polyhedral complex in $N_{\R}$ and let $\X = \X_{\Pi}$ the corresponding complete, regular toric scheme of $S$-absolute dimension $n+1$.

-Consider the fan $c(\Pi)$ in $N_{\R} \otimes \R_{\geq 0}$.
+Consider the fan $c(\Pi)$ in $N_{\R} \times \R_{\geq 0}$.
 Since $\X$ is constructed from the cones of $c(\Pi)$ in basically the same way that a toric variety over a field is constructed from a fan, in some sense we may think of $\X$ as the (non-complete) toric variety $X_{c(\Pi)}$ with corresponding fan $c(\Pi)$.
-For example, the following formula for the rank of the Chow groups follows in the same way as in \cite[Cor.
-3.1]{BR}. \begin{prop} With notation as above, the following formula holds true.
+Using Poincaré dulaity (\cite[Theorem 3.16]{bot-ara}) and the description of the Chow cohomology groups of toric models in terms of piecewise polynomial functions (\cite[Theorem 3.19]{bot-ara}), in the same way as in the proof of \cite[Corollary~3.1]{BR}, one obtains the following formula for the rank of the Chow groups.